packom/mbus-httpd/README.md

 * x86_64
 * ARMv6 & ARMv7 (which together cover all Raspberry Pi models).

-(The ARMv6 version is failing right now - so don't use a Pi Zero - use a more powerful ARMv7 Pi, like the A or B.)

 If you need docker the easiest way to get it is to run:

 ```